AdrianNiu/plone_aws/README.md

 Plone strength: standards conformance, access control, internationalization, aggregation, user-generated content, micro-applications, active user groups and value

+NLU takes up the understanding of the data based on grammar, the context in which it was said, and decide on intent and entities.
+NLP converts a text into structured data.
+NLG generates text based on structured data.

 LINUX command:

 1. pwd command